BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/pf.md

 ### Globgrog

 Healing this boss is very simple, you wanna prioritize using your dispel on the most squishy player in your group and when your dispel comes back off from the cooldown, you can dispel whoever is in most danger.
-If someone is not topped before a plaguestomp you can use either use Aura Mastery or Blessing of Sacrifice to keep them alive.
-Keep in mind that Blessing of Protection will fully immune and prevent the knockbock from the plaguestomp.
+If someone is not topped before a Plaguestomp you can use either use Aura Mastery or Blessing of Sacrifice to keep them alive.
+Keep in mind that Blessing of Protection will fully immune and prevent the knock back from the Plaguestomp.

 Hammer of Justice, Blinding Light and Turn Evil works on the slimes.